tyalie/TyK380-keyboard/README.md

 supports three key presses at a time and the key matrix traces are routed all over the place, so that common key combinations won't result in ghost key presses.

+## Contributing

+Before you start editing the hardware here, you should install the [marbastlib plugin](https://github.com/ebastler/marbastlib) into your KiCad.
+It contains the footprints and 3D models for the HolyIoT board.

+Otherwise, feel free to go.
+But if you want to contribute anything to the main hardware, please open an issue first.
+I'm currently a bit unsure how collaboration could work with KiCad projects as merging changes isn't really trivial here.